What is CLDT?

 Hike the CLDT

-As CLDT is still in making there are no (CLDT) trail marks yet and at this moment CLDTA recommends future hikes to hike the trail with the assistance of Guthook Guides mobile application.
+As CLDT is still in making there are no (CLDT) trail marks yet and at this moment the official tool for navigating the trail is the FarOut mobile application (formerly Guthook Guides).

 The application offers a lot of waypoints that let you know where you can find shelters, mountain huts, water sources, resupply points and everything you may need on your hike.